ashkheid-zz/prc---css-var-js-webpack/readme.md

 ```

 The implementation of the former file was a little complicated.
 There's better solution for Implementing the `reColor()` function, which is using `setProperty` on the `root` element.

+## File 06
+Solving the problem using CSS Object Model